-Even if you’ve been in the photography world for years, you may not be experienced with many types of lenses.
-The truth is, many types of lenses are expensive, so we often choose a type of photography and then pick a few lenses that work with our vision.
-It can be useful to try several types of lenses for different perspectives and composition.
+Even if you’ve been in the photography world for years, you may not be experienced with many types of camera lenses.
+The truth is, many lenses are expensive, so we often choose a type of photography and then pick a few lenses that work with our vision.
+It can be useful to try different types of camera lenses for different perspectives and compositions.

-We are going to break down all the types of lenses you have when it comes to expanding your normal lens arsenal!
-Here’s a great lenses cheat sheet for knowing what lens is good for what type of photography depending on the focal lengths!
+We are going to break down all the lenses you have when it comes to expanding your normal lens arsenal!
+Here’s a great lenses cheat sheet for knowing what lens is good for what type of photography depending on the focal length!